Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [Cosmopedia: how to create large-scale synthetic data for pre-training](https://huggingface.co/blog/cosmopedia)

+The challenges and solutions involved in generating a synthetic dataset with billions of tokens to replicate Phi-1.5, leading to the creation of Cosmopedia.
+Synthetic data has become a central topic in Machine Learning.
+It refers to artificially generated data, for instance by large language models (LLMs), to mimic real-world data.

 ## [Synthetic dataset generation techniques: generating custom sentence similarity data](https://huggingface.co/blog/davanstrien/synthetic-similarity-datasets)

 ## [Docmatix - A huge dataset for document Visual Question Answering](https://huggingface.co/blog/docmatix)